 Div 3, St Vincent's, Aranda; St Bernard's, Batehaven.

 Div 4, Sacred Heart, Cootamundra; St Bernard's, Batehaven.

 "This is a wonderful initiative and will be a great

 source of comfort and support to ADF personnel as

 they go about their duties,

 particularly for those serving

 overseas in dangerous and

 tant at the present time when

 so many of our serving men

+and women are scattered

+throughout the world in relatively small groups and without the presence of a Catholic

+chaplain to provide them

+with Mass and the sacraespecially to fit into the pockets of Australian uniforms and

+so is portable and durable,

+with pages that can be wiped

+clean of mud or dirt or water.

-"This is especially impordifficult areas," he said.
+"It has been designed "This is especially impordifficult areas," he said.

-Tobin Brothers FUNERAL DIRECTORS gently guiding you through.

-Our local staff are everyday people doing a special job like no one else can.
+Tobin Brothers gently guiding you through.
+FUNERAL DIRECTORS Our local staff are everyday people doing a special job like no one else can.
 Most importantly, and just like a good friend, they are there when you need them most.